How to Control a Male Dog Around a Female in Heat

 In female dogs spaying (the removal of ovaries) will cause them to no longer be in heat.
 However, there may still be some symptoms of the heat cycle which present themselves.
 This can cause male dogs to think the dog is in heat.
 There is also the issue of false pregnancies, whereby the dog's physiology creates pregnancy symptoms without actually being pregnant.

 For both female and male dogs, neutering is the best course of action if you want to control male dogs around a female in heat.
+Not only does neutering calm male dogs, but it also provides the benefits we explained above.
 It will often make the previous steps in this article unnecessary as it takes care of the problem before it occurs.

 If you need some more adive on helping to calm a rambunctious dog, our video below may be useful: